 In the beginning of the DOC Project, the only resource that I had for my patients to deal with the stress of pain was the Feeling Good book.
-Inadvertently, I discovered that patients would notice significant improvement within a few weeks.
+I discovered that patients would often notice significant improvements in their pain and mood within a few weeks.
 Historically, I could not get a consultative visit with a psychologist within that period of time.
 David Burn’s book has been the cornerstone of the DOC project from the beginning.

 In response to a debate regarding an orthopedist’s role in dealing with mental health issues David Burns wrote me this letter.
 I have seen consistent and profound results with just having my patients use his book in addition to the free writing of thoughts.
 It is self-directed by the patients.
 My role has been making my patients accountable to fully engage in using his tools.
-Whenever possible I do work with a pain psychologist who has added a wonderful dimension to my patient’s care.
+Whenever possible I do work with pain psychologists who have added wonderful dimensions to my patient’s care.

 David Burn’s Letter

 Thanks so much.
 There is evidence based on quite a bit of research that reading Feeling Good: The New Mood Therapy can have significant antidepressant effects.
 Dr. Forrest Scogin has reported (based on numerous controlled outcome studies published in Journal of Consulting and Clinical Psychology and other journals) that approximately 2/3rds of individuals seeking treatment for a major depressive episodes will be substantially improved or recovered within four weeks if they are given a copy of Feeling Good, with no other treatment offered during this time.
 Those patients did not need any further treatment, and maintained their gains during 3-year follow-up studies.

 It is certainly not a panacea or cure-all, but does seem to help many people who are struggling with depression and anxiety.
 Some, of course, will need more than just a self-help book.